Waxing during pregnancy?

 Home waxing kits tend to be safe.
-If a salon uses the same wax for different patients, something that's against all recommendations, then these unsanitary conditions, mixed with increased sensitivity, could mean an increased risk of infection.
-That's why when you go to a salon you should make sure that the salon uses sanitary conditions and doesn't reuse the wax.
+If a salon uses the same wax for different patients (something that's against all recommendations) waxing within unsanitary conditions, mixed with increased sensitivity, could mean an increased risk of infection.
+That's why when you go to a salon you should make sure that the salon doesn't reuse the wax.

-Waxing is often associated with pain.
-Therefore it is suggested that if you are planning to continue waxing through the entire pregnancy, to begin in the early months.
-This will allow you to, as the pregnancy progresses; build a tolerance for the pain.
-As the hormone levels increase, the skin may become more sensitive; and waxing may hurt more than before.
-Also you may experience an increase in hair growth caused by higher hormone levels.
-Meaning it could be necessary to wax more often.
+Waxing can often be associated with pain.
+If you are planning to continue waxing through the entire pregnancy, begin in the early months.
+This will allow you to build a tolerance for the pain as the pregnancy progresses.
+As the hormone levels increase, the skin may become more sensitive and waxing may hurt more than before.
+Also, you may experience an increase in hair growth caused by higher hormone levels, making it necessary to wax more often.

 In the later months, there may come a time when waxing may become too difficult.
-The physical changes may begin to get in the way.
 If you choose to continue, there are many day spas and salons that have technicians trained to care for expecting mothers.
-It is recommended that one have a good service relationship with your technician.
-It may be necessary at times to take a break to keep the stress level low.
-If you have a good relationship with your technician it will be easier to let them know that you need a break.